Southroyd Primary School

 Anti-Bullying Week

-With pupil voice being a key part of Investors in Pupils, the children met as class and then school council to update, edit and modify the Anti-Bullying posters which they have developed over the last 6 years.
-Additionally, children such as Max in Y3 worked at home to devise and send in their own "Anti-Bullying" posters as underneath:
+With pupil voice being a key part of Investors in Pupils, the children met as class and then school council to update, edit and modify the Anti-Bullying posters which they have developed over the last 9 years.

 School Budget